AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

     <img src="media/image24.png" style="width:5.32515in;height:2.36938in" />

-7. A Map activity (Map to GETPO) is created automatically.
+7. A Map Action (Map to GETPO) is created automatically.
 Perform the mapping as per below.
-Select the Map activity and Click on “Edit” to open the Mapper
+Select the Map Action and Click on “Edit” to open the Mapper

 Select the “q” Query Parameter from the Target, drag and drop the concat